 Their success continued with the launch of GH 2, as Fila became the second biggest shoe company in the U.S., leaving both Reebok and Adidas behind.
 Hill was viewed as the next big thing in the league.
 Fila recognized it, and luckily for both – the whole NBA world recognized it.
 That’s why the Italian-based company was happy to offer Hill a new deal worth $80 million over seven years, at the time the biggest shoe-deal extension.

 It all went downhill from that moment, as Hill started battling with a series of foot and ankle injuries.
 It resulted in them parting ways after the deal expired in ’04, and Fila was never able to get back on track.
 And to be honest, neither was Hill.

 Some are speculating about Hill going with Fila contributing to his injuries.
-Because let’s face it, they didn’t have Nike’s resources nor expertise.
-Charles Barkley was among those, as he publicly criticized the quality of their shoes after Hill was sidelined for the ’01 season with ankle injuries.
+Because, let’s face it, they didn’t have Nike’s resources nor expertise.
+Charles Barkley was among those who publicly criticized the quality of their shoes after Hill was sidelined for the ’01 season with ankle injuries.

 “When you’re wearing cheap shoes, and you don’t wear Nike, it’s going to happen.
 They gave him all that money to wear those cheap Filas.”Charles Barkley

 That’s why, after his deal with Fila expired, Hill decided to go with Nike.
 And say what you want, but he did play the game more consistently.
 Hill even played a full 82 games season, something he hasn’t been able to do while wearing Filas.
 Shoes probably weren’t the only reason for it, but you can’t tell me they weren’t part of the equation.
 Hill going with Nike might have prolonged his playing career.